color-js/color.js/CONTRIBUTING.md

 2. `cd` to the project directory and run `npm install` to install local modules
 3. Done!
 Now run `npm run build` to build.

-Run `npm run watch:html` before you start working on the website to build automatically as you edit files.
+Run `npm run watch` before you start working on the website to build automatically as you edit files.
+This also serves the website at http://localhost:8080/.

 Or, for individual tasks:

-- `npm run watch:html` to build HTML
+- `npm run watch:html` to build HTML and run a development server.
 - `npm run watch:css` to process PostCSS files (`*.src.css` in our repo)
 - `npm run watch:js` to create Color.js bundles in `dist/`